 Poetry may be theme-related.
 We have no specifications for subject matter; we will be looking for finely-crafted poetry that speaks to a broad audience.
 We will also look for a cohesive collection.
 Keep “sections” to a minimum if you must break your manuscript into sections.
 Nothing hateful, vulgar.
 No love poetry or dogma.
 Our tastes lean toward non-rhyming free verse, but we appreciate finely-written poetry in traditional forms.

-Winner will be notified by e-mail early October each year.
-Information on winning chapbook and ordering information will be available on our website in early November each year.
-Upon publication (mid-December), winner will receive $250, 25 copies and marketing assistance.
-As well, 10% royalties on retail price will be paid (biannually beginning in June of the year following publication) to winner from any sold by Encircle Publications.
+Winner will be notified by e-mail by December each year.
+Information on winning chapbook and ordering information will be available on our website in December of each year.
+Upon publication (April of the following year), winner will receive $250, 25 copies and marketing assistance.
+As well, 15% royalties on retail price will be paid (biannually beginning in June of the year following publication) to winner from any sold by Encircle Publications.

 In addition, author may purchase additional copies at 50% off retail price (plus shipping) while under contract with Encircle Publications.
 Encircle Publications, LLC will provide the author with a pdf sell sheet for use in e-mail or for printing and bookmakers).
 Additional materials author wishes (additional bookmarkers, postcards, posters, etc.) will be available to author to purchase at a reasonable price.
 Winner will be asked to provide us with a list of at least 50 names and e-mail addresses to so that we may send the pdf sell sheet by e-mail to people who are likely to order the winning chapbook.